 “As of Q3, year to date, the Journal Register Company['s financial performance] is handily outpacing the industry as compared to figures provided by the Newspaper Association of America.
 JRC’s ad performance has been three times better than the industry.
 More importantly the company’s digital revenue has grown from negligible to 11% of ad revenue in November – in less than a year.
 With each passing day, that revenue is also less tied to the print buys.
 More than 60% of digital revenue this month is NOT tied to print sales.
 Our company which was bankrupt in 2009, is projected to have a profit margin of 15% this year.”

 This entry was posted on Wednesday, December 8th, 2010 at 7:43 am and is filed under Advertising, Best/Worst, Business News, BusinessModel, Future of Journalism, Journalism, Local news, NewMedia, Newspapers, Revenue20, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.